amoslanka/notify/ROADMAP.md

 **Async delivery**.
 Easily allow processing and/or delivery to happen in a worker.
 Could perhaps include workers for specific queue engines, requiring the user to declare configure Notify to work with it.
 Possible to async both delivery creation and delivery execution?

+**Global configuration**.
+Set global ruleset values and notify configurations from a global perspective.

+**Deliver later***.
+When using async delivery, we can also set notifications to be delivered at a specific date and time.

 **Presenters**.
 A presentor pattern to wrap deliveries in so the parent app will have an easier time working with a delivery.
 Could include assumptions about how to render the notification to text (specific to the specified deliver_via option).

-**Visibility**.
-Declare whether a notification should be visible on a feed of notifications.
-Useful when allowing users to see a list of their notificiations.

 **Expirations**.
 Set an expiration date on a message to make it no longer visible or valid.

 **Retries**.
 Retry failed deliveries x times before giving up.

 **Policies**.
 A policy document with a single method that further defines delivery rules or modes for a specific user.
 Useful for translating user preferences into Notify behaviors, such as if a user preference states they wish to not receive any notifications.
 In such a case, the notification and delivery are still created, but not passed on to the translator.

-**Deliver later***.
-When using async delivery, we can also set notifications to be delivered at a specific date and time.

 **Bundled delivery**.
 Bundle multiple notifications into a single delivery, configurable per delivery platform.